 - WALC Newsletter and information on councils’ powers to discharge their functions.

 - Marlborough Area Development Trust: information on local Marlborough Area Makerspace http://www.makerspace.marlborougharea.org.
 Digital making using Raspberry Pi and workshop 4 March at the Town Hall, Marlborough.

 - Proposals for upgrading the A303 at Stonehenge.
 Further public consultation see following link: https://highwaysengland.citizenspace.com/he/a303-stonehenge-2018/

 - Police report for Avebury: three crimes carried in January including attempted theft of lead flashing, driver caught over drug limit and no insurance and handbag stolen from car and money withdrawn from bank card.
 To check stats in more details see: https://www.police.uk

 - Refill 2018: a scheme whereby local businesses can sign up to offer free tap water refills of any water bottles to help reduce the amount of waste plastic in our environment.
 For more information see: https://www.refill.org.uk/get-the-refill-app/

 - Lockeridge Mobile Youth Club – see PC website for poster

 - Visit Wiltshire Newsletter: including business networking event at Merchant House Familiarisation Visit 2-4pm 17 April 2018.

 - Finance and admin:

-- The approved minutes of Transport Group meeting 19 April 2017 were received (see appendix 2).
+- The approved minutes of Transport Group Committee meeting dated 16 January 2018 were received for the minute book (see appendix 2).

-- Cheques for payment and cheques for ratification: it was resolved that the following cheques be paid.
-Proposed by Ms Service, seconded by Mrs Paradise and carried unanimously.
+- Cheques for ratification and cheques for payment: it was resolved that the following cheques be paid.
+Proposed by Ms Service, seconded by Mr Stacey and carried unanimously.

 - Any other business: